Which Appliances Use The Most Electricity? (2024)

 The above table is simply an estimation based on UK averages, so in order to truly know how much power/energy you are using, you can employ some modern technology to help.

-These are not the necessarily the same as smart meters and they will provide you with more information.
-However, many modern smart meters do also act as energy monitors too.
+These are not necessarily the same as smart meters and they will provide you with more information.
+However, many modern smart meters also act as energy monitors.

 For example, they can tell you how much energy you are using each hour and compare your usage over time, allowing you to compare your daily, weekly and monthly power usage.